Montgomery51/Final-Project-/README.md

 Added value to Ingeimaks Solar Tracker
 ====================================
-* The solar tracker will stop all its motion if it dtects the panels not producing enough voltage as seen in my code to be (voltage <0.5) The program will sit in a while loop until voltage increases
+* The solar tracker will stop all its motion if it detects the panels not producing enough voltage as seen in my code to be (voltage <0.5) The program will sit in a while loop until voltage increases
 * Once night-time occurs the voltage will drop and the system will detect this and the position that it is in (west) and turn itself around to the (east) to prepare for the next days tracking activities
 * The Tracker is able to detect the voltage the panels create
 * The tracker now reads the temperature around the unit